Duplication of text, photos, or any other content on this

 Are you a former or life member that would like to stay connected with the happenings of HVFD or future events?
 Please reach out to Donna McPherson at dmcpherson@hvfdems.org or Jenna Schoolnick at jschoolnick@hvfdems.org to update your contact information.

-On September 15th at approximately 0239 hours, Hughesville Volunteers were alerted to Leonardtown Road in the area of the Harley Davidson for the motor vehicle collision involving a motorcycle.
-Brush 2, Squad 2 and Paramedic Ambulance 28 made the response.
+On March 16th at approximately 649PM, Hughesville Volunteers were alerted to Old Leonardtown Road for the motor vehicle collision involving a motorcycle.
+Squad 2 and Paramedic Ambulance 28 made the response.
+Units arrived on scene and located the operator of the motorcycle deceased from injuries he sustained.
+The scene was turned over to the Maryland State Police and Charles County Sheriff’s Office. ...
+(Full Story & Photos)

 Reflective 911 Address Signs